wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Chnaged internal class names to avoid conflicts with other plugins

 = 1.5.0 =
 * Fixed an issue that could cause the new-field section to be invisible under certain conditions